Altus Unification War

 Surveillance, execution, gruesome ritual.
 But people do depend on the darker duties.

 Of course, the god queen wasn’t exempt from the quid pro quo in politics.
 To attract and motivate vassals, the formation of an aristocracy is inevitable.
 The Lands Between harbor no shortage of nobles from the Erdtree capital.
-As typical for aristocrats, they often engage in honor duels using thin thrusting swords.
+As typical for aristocrats, they often engage in honor duels using thin thrusting swords or similarly thin blades.
 Most of these nobles wield high-valued gold estocs, and a chest in a camp filled with their ilk stores away the Great Épée made for particularly brutal death matches.
 Clearly, their pride translates into luxury.
 Even their travel attire is lavish, with fashion trends tailored to familial status as much as individual taste.
 The long cowl and gown is currently in vogue for the elderly in particular, while the feathered hat and coat are preferred by families descended from knights.
 That in itself reveals the kind of persons honored with hereditary status.
 Retainers who distinguished themselves, whether civil or military, were granted special favor by the royalty, with which they would use to continue supporting the realm for hopefully years to come.
-Put simply, Marika handled all domestic affairs in the burgeoning capital while Godfrey was out fighting to secure their hegemony over the wider plateau.

 Kiss the Ring